Skip to content

 Supplementary Comments

-In this section, I'll take you through a few addendums, which aren't as much about a specific language construct, but some concepts it might help to know.
+In this section, I'll take you through a few additional notes, which aren't as much about a specific language construct, but some concepts it might help to know.

 Aliasing